apache/sling-whiteboard/featuremodel/feature/readme.md

-# Prototype for a new Provisioning Model - Configuration Model for OSGi based applications
+# Prototype for a new Provisioning / Configuration Model for OSGi based applications

 The current model to describe OSGi applications is based on Apache Sling's provisioning model (see https://sling.apache.org/documentation/development/slingstart.html)